University of Florida Homepage

 Demonstrating Proficiency by Taking Coursework at UF

 There are more than 30 languages offered at UF.
-If you successfully complete the beginning language sequence coursework, you will demonstrate proficiency.
+If you successfully complete the final course in a beginning language sequence, you will demonstrate proficiency.
 Successful completion is defined as a minimum grade of C, or earning an “S” via the S/U option.
+Beginning language sequences at UF are typically 8-10 credits.

 Option A—Previous/high-school background